 Depending on the case circumstances and the available evidence, premises liability claims can reach huge amounts.
 It should come as no surprise that most defendants will do everything they can to avoid paying.
 One of the strategies they use is to blame the claimant for their injuries.

-Nevada Comparative Fault Principle or Why Hire a Premises Liability Attorney in Henderson
+Nevada Comparative Fault Principle or Why Hire a Premises Liability Attorney

 Under Nevada laws, several parties can share fault in a case.
 For a premises liability claim, that would mean that both the property owner/manager and the injured were at fault.
 Their share of fault determines the share of the damages each party has to cover.